Madalina088/Aeries_Portal-Project/README.md

 ## 1. Introduction ##

-The Aeries Project aims to give students and parents with an information system where they may check grades, update contact information, and access any other school-provided information.
+The Aeries Project aims to provide students and parents with an information system where they may check grades, update contact information, and access any other school-provided information.

 This release will have restricted features.
 The software product's capacity will gradually increase as new functionalities are developed.

-The below stories were created in Jira and describe the functional specifications of the "**Login**", "**Settings**" module:
+The below stories were created in Jira and describe the functional specifications of the "**Login**" and "**Settings**" modules:

 <p float="left">
   <img src="https://github.com/Madalina088/Aeries_Portal-Project/blob/main/1.Story.png" width="32%"/>